hzeller/rpi-rgb-led-matrix/README.md

 when it drops under 4.5V (I have seen panels that only work stable at 5.5V).
 So having a capacitor close is good.

-So when you connect these boards to a power source, keep the following in mind:
+When you connect these boards to a power source, keep the following in mind:
    - Have fairly thick cables connecting the power to the board.
      Plan to not loose more than 50mV from the source to the LED matrix.
      So that would be 50mV / 3.5A = 14 mOhm.
 For both supply wires, so 7mOhm